I’m so glad you asked!

 To be fair, that’s a tough level of incredible to reach.
 Then again, when you’re paying $50 for a bed in a dorm room, maybe it’s not too much to ask for.

-Norwegian hostels are really expensive, and while at least you can be assured of high standards, it might just be so hard to stomach forking over so much cash for a dorm bed that you’d be better off splurging for an Airbnb or even hotel.
+Norwegian hostels are really expensive, and while at least you can be assured of high standards, it might just be so hard to stomach forking over so much cash for a dorm bed that you’d be better off splurging for a budget hotel.
 Just a thought.

 But if anyone has stayed at an awesome hostel in Norway please share the details in the comments, because I would so love to hear some positive news about hostel culture in Norway!